liyuezhao/asoul-template/readme.md

 # An A-SOUL LaTeX template

-This repository consists of the LaTeX source codes of the handout of a talk of mine given in 2021.
-It gets open-sourced because I am asked to share a copy of the LaTeX template that I was using.
+This repository consists of some source codes of a handout, prepared for a talk on index theory.
+I make it open source as I was asked to share a copy of the LaTeX template used there.

-Precisely speaking, I did not manage to write a template, but rather designed a few theorem-like environments.
+Honestly speaking, I did not manage to write a template, but rather design a few theorem-like environments using the package mdframed.
 These codes were available in asoul.sty.
-The pictures used there are from a Chinese virtual idol group called **A-SOUL**, of which I was a fan during the year 2021-2022.
+The pictures used there (see ./img) are of a Chinese virtual idol group called **A-SOUL**.
+I used to be a crazy fan of it in 2021.

 My early plan was to implement this into a true template.
 That is why I used the package kvoptions in that sty file.
-Unfortunately, my passion faded away for various reasons.
-And this is what it looks like at the moment.
+Unfortunately, my passion faded away for various unpleasant reasons.
+And this is what it looks like now.

-Feel free to use or modify these documents.
+Please feel free to use or modify these documents as you like.